-Join us to develop your advocacy, policy and leadership skills, network with like-minded young leaders and potential mentors, and contribute meaningfully to the global noncommunicable diseases movement!
+A workshop for young professionals' to develop their advocacy, policy and leadership skills, to network with like-minded young leaders and potential mentors, and contribute meaningfully to the global noncommunicable diseases movement!

 During this workshop, participants will gain an understanding of the current policy and political landscape of noncommunicable diseases (NCDs) in their region and across the globe, and develop strategies on how to drive policy and systems change.
 The workshop is designed with you in mind-- it will deliver the tools to lead advocacy and action on NCDs, while providing the technical knowledge and evidence you will need to lead lasting improvements in policy for health.